TransgenderQueen/Final-Major-Project/Development commentary/Development Commentary.md

 The main issue here, honestly, was a mix of creative burnout and time pressure.
 I hit a point where I just ran out of ideas and couldn’t find the motivation to push things forward.
 Inspiration dried up, and I didn’t have a clear direction anymore.
 On top of that, I made a few bad calls that didn’t help and ended up dragging the whole thing down.
 Looking back, I can see where it started to fall apart, and a lot of that comes down to me just not being in the right headspace to keep it going.

 Alongside this, there was also a small issue of me not having internet commection for two weeks, causing me to be unable to work on a lot of my necessary work as I was unable to check online.
+Ultimatly there were a lot of issues for the etiererty of this project, meaning I was enjoying it less and less and less.

 ### Next Time